geovedi/book-notes/2022/starry-messenger.notes.md

   - Egyptian civilization and scientific achievements are acknowledged, emphasizing that it predated Europe's advances.
   - The author highlights an initiative seeking to nurture scientific talent across Africa.
 - Shared Ancestry:
-  - The text explores the concept of shared ancestry among all humans.
+  - The concept of shared ancestry among all humans.
   - The phenomenon of pedigree collapse is explained, leading to the conclusion that any two people on Earth share a common ancestor.
   - The quote "we're all just next of kin" underlines the unity of the human race.
 - Progress and Aspiration: